Dingo-Seven/UK-Happy-Hardcore-Resources/README.md

 Consider using this [YT Playlist](https://www.youtube.com/playlist?list=PLM3r4l_qfGtrikfQ14EzqEEyz8UBt1irV) for tutorials, just gotta be crafty with closed captions or pay heavy visual attention if you don't know the language.

+## Want to Contribute?

+First and foremost, thank you for considering to contribute :D

+Currently, I am opening discussions to GitHub Issues to keep discussions open and transparent among members of the community.
+I'm also more than happy to get feedback if I happen to post it myself somewhere on the net.

+The mission is, and always will be, to accumulate a breadth of knowledge and resources to share among beginners and enthusiasts alike, so that everyone can benefit from this set of resources.

 ## Useful communities to consider joining for producers:

 - [OneSeventy Community Discord Server](https://discord.gg/JJgJwUSYk3)